 At Roaring Brook Recovery, we understand the complexities of heroin abuse and overdose.
 Our team is here for you on your journey to sobriety, and we’re committed to providing the highest quality of care and support.

-Our outpatient program provides flexibility while allowing you to take part in evidence-based therapies and activities that can help you build a strong foundation for recovery.
+Our outpatient program in Lexington provides flexibility while allowing you to take part in evidence-based therapies and activities that can help you build a strong foundation for recovery.
 As a participant, you will also have access to a strong support system of peers and staff who are here every step of the way.

 If you or someone you love is struggling with heroin abuse and addiction, reach out to Roaring Brook Recovery today at 855.590.9944.